mmfallacy/bountiful/README.md

 # Building from Source
 The front-end prototype was developed with [Node.js v15](https://nodejs.org/en/blog/release/v15.3.0/) using the [React framework](https://reactjs.org) for JavaScript.
 Instead of NPM, we used [Classic Yarn](https://classic.yarnpkg.com/lang/en/) as our package manager.

+Note that some of our dependencies make use of native Node modules.
+These require [Python 2](https://www.python.org/downloads/release/python-2718/) and some platform-specific build toolchains in order to compile successfully.
+Please consult the [`node-gyp` documentation](https://github.com/nodejs/node-gyp#installation) for more information.

-Assuming that both Node.js and Yarn have been installed, the project can be hosted locally using the commands below:
+Assuming that all prerequisites have been installed, the project can be hosted locally using the commands below:
 ```bash
 # Clone the Git repository
 git clone https://github.com/mmfallacy/bountiful.git